 Titration is a sensitive analytical method that lets you determine an unknown concentration of a chemical in solution by introducing a known concentration of another chemical.
-The solution of the known concentration is introduced into a specific volume of the unknown through a burette or pipette.
+Several factors can cause errors in titration findings, including misreading volumes, mistaken concentration values or faulty technique.
+Care must be taken as the solution of the known concentration is introduced into a specific volume of the unknown through laboratory glassware such as a burette or pipette.
 Indicators are used to determine when a reaction has come to an end.
-As sensitive as the method is, several factors can cause errors in titration findings.

 End Point Error